Herbert Lawrence: Early military career

+First World War

 When the First World War started in August 1914 he was recalled for army service and became general staff officer of the 2nd Yeomanry Division, serving in Egypt and at Gallipoli.
 In June 1915 he was promoted to the temporary rank of brigadier general and given the command of the 127th (Manchester) Brigade, part of the 42nd (East Lancs) Territorial Division, a Territorial Force (TF) formation.

 Field Marshal Haig attending service on the fourth anniversary of the declaration of war.
 Montreuil, France, 4 August 1918.
 Stood behind him is Lieutenant General Lawrence, his CGS.

 Just three months later, Lawrence was promoted again, this time to temporary major general, and became General Officer Commanding (GOC) 52nd (Lowland) Infantry Division, another TF formation, at Gallipoli in September 1915 and during the evacuation at the end of 1915 he oversaw the withdrawal at Cape Helles beach.

 He was promoted to major general on the Active List in November and to temporary lieutenant general in July 1916.
 In 1916 he returned to Egypt and achieved success at the Battle of Romani, but asked to be relieved of his command later in the year and was transferred to the 71st Home Service Division in England.

 Field Marshal Haig and four of his army commanders at Cambrai, France, October 1918.
 Stood second from the right, holding a cigarette and talking to Lieutenant General Horne, is General Sir Herbert Lawrence.

-In 1917 he was in France as commander of the 66th (2nd East Lancashire) Division, with whom he remained until made chief intelligence officer on Haig's staff on 22 January 1918.
+In February 1917 he was in France as GOC of the 66th (2nd East Lancashire) Division, another TF formation, with whom he remained during the Battle of Passchendaele later in the year.

+He served with the 66th until made chief intelligence officer on Haig's staff on 22 January 1918.
 He then took over from Sir Launcelot Kiggell as chief of the general staff of the BEF in France, for which he was granted the temporary rank of lieutenant general while holding the appointment.
 After being made a permanent lieutenant general in June, was promoted to full general, which in June 1919 was made permanent.
 He relinquished the post of CGS in April 1919.